SietseAchterop/Rowing/boot4_description/README.md

-This contains the urdf description of boot2, the third version of my rowing simulator.
+This contains the urdf description of boot and rower.
-This contains a rower in the boat.